jumpingrivers/meetingsR/docs/main.md

 The html files for this document live in the `docs/` directory of the [repository](https://github.com/jumpingrivers/meetingsR/).
 Travis creates the html files from the `.Rmd` files and commits them to the `docs/` directory.

+I've created a couple of [R scripts](https://github.com/jumpingrivers/meetingsR/tree/master/R) to help maintain this list.
+One checks the URL return code 200, the other counts the number of groups.

 ### Original source

 The original list of useR groups was compiled by David Smith at [Revolution Analytics](http://blog.revolutionanalytics.com/local-r-groups.html) blog.